On craft

 I Am & Villanelle

 Poetry is the most accessible, most rewarding, and most democratic art form in the world: anyone can be a poet.
-These exercises are only meant to guide participants to write a poem.
-At the end of the day, you control the rhythm, you decide how much you want to say, which words to take out, where to break your lines.
-Poetry is a safe space where you are encouraged to break the rules, so write on and write wild!
+These exercises are only meant to guide participants to discover the joy of crafting a poem.
+Ultimately, the poem is yours to shape; you control the rhythm, you decide how much you want to say, which words to take out, where to break your lines.
+Poetry invites you to bend and play with the rules, but it helps to first learn how they work.